-A student-athlete can’t accept a direct or indirect salary if they wish to maintain their amateur status and remain eligible for intercollegiate competition.
+A college athlete can’t accept a direct or indirect salary if they wish to maintain their amateur status and remain eligible for intercollegiate competition.
 However, the NCAA does make an allowance that permits student-athletes to receive one-time bonus money from an event that is considered the most important competition of the year in their respective sports.
-The amount of these payments is dependent on the student-athlete or team's place finish or performance and can vary from year to year.
+The amount of these payments is dependent on the college athlete or team's place finish or performance and can vary from year to year.

 If you are an elite athlete with an opportunity to play for a national team, it is essential that you understand what compensation you are allowed to accept without putting your collegiate eligibility at risk.
-Proactively consulting a sports law attorney is the best way to avoid making a mistake that could put your future at risk.
+Proactively consulting an NCAA attorney is the best way to avoid making a mistake that could put your future at risk.

-Payment Rules for Athletes From the United States
+Payment Rules for College Athletes From the United States

 Payment Rules for International Athletes